jshwlkr/umsalary/src/2022/title-search.md

 </div>

 ## Disclaimer
-While this data originates from official sources, it must be treated as an approximation and can't be taken as direct fact.
+While this data originates from official sources, it must be treated as an approximation.